 The Underground Thomist

-This is J. Budziszewski's personal website.
-There are other people with that name, however unbelievable that may seem.
+This is J. Budziszewski's website.
+Unbelievable as it may seem, I am not the only person with that name.
 One of the others complained to me that he was losing clients because people were getting us confused.
-To prevent all possibility of confusion: I am the one who teaches at the University of Texas at Austin, where I am a professor of government and philosophy.
-I've taught there since 1981.
+I am the one who has taught since 1981 at the University of Texas at Austin, where I am a professor of government and philosophy.
 My academic focus is the ethical basis of politics.
-No, that doesn't mean that politicians are virtuous.
+That doesn't mean politicians are virtuous.
 It means that choices concerning right and wrong, good and evil, are inseparable from political life -- so, among other things, whether the politicians and citizens are virtuous makes a difference.
 I think and write mostly about classical natural law; conscience; moral character; moral self-deception; family and sexuality; religion and public life; authentic vs. counterfeit versions of toleration and liberty; and the unravelling (and possible restoration) of our common culture.
 The various parts of this website -- articles, talks, books, dialogues, blog, and so forth -- are variously targeted, some at scholars, some at students, and some at general readers, but I hope everything can be read and enjoyed by everyone.